clemparpa/ApiRequestManager/README.md

 # ApiRequestManager
- Communicate with Apis with flow
+ Communicate with Apis with easily

 ApiRequestManager module provides ConfigPath object and RequestFactory to be able to call many apis easily